Belfast City Hall

 • Saturday to Sunday: 10 a.m. to 5 p.m.

-Belfast City Hall on a map
+Belfast City Hall on the map

 Planning a trip?
 Download our free guide!